odohemma/odohemma.github.io/index2.md

 all issues with runtime logic were spotted, and eliminated.

 The code was written to be a double-click-to-run program, the user does not need to input data for the program to run.
-The usbility of the program was designed to be as effective, and efficient as possible.
+The usability of the program was designed to be as effective, and efficient as possible.
 Though it is a double-click-to-run program, users can vary the number of agents, and the number of times the agents move and eat by varying